Vegan discrimination in the workplace

 Informal comment on vegan discrimination by two senior employment lawyers

 ”If you were arguing that ethical vegans could be discriminated against for refusing to handle cows’ milk at work and that to do so would be a violation of that belief, then I think you’d have to establish that it was a fundamental tenet of vegan belief that adherents cannot handle cows’ milk.
 I’m not sure most vegans would think that.

 The courts are pretty strict in how they view this sort of thing as they see the mischief that could be made by some otherwise.

-The British Airways “cross” case failed as wearing a cross wasn’t a fundamental part of Christian belief and the need to enforce uniform requirements trumped her right to express her faith.
+The British Airways “cross” case failed as wearing a cross wasn’t a fundamental part of Christian belief and the need to enforce uniform requirements trumped the claimant’s right to express her faith.

-Likewise, I believe there’s authority that Muslims cannot claim they cannot be involved in the sale of alcohol to non-Muslims as that isn’t a fundamental part of their belief (only consumption if you are Muslim), for example.
+Similarly, I believe there’s authority that Muslims cannot claim they cannot be involved in the sale of alcohol to non-Muslims, as that isn’t a fundamental part of their belief (only consumption is if you are Muslim), for example.